pytroll/pytroll-collectors/doc/source/index.rst

 trollstalker
 ^^^^^^^^^^^^

-Trollstalker is a script that monitors the arrival of given files in the specified directories.
+Trollstalker is an alternative for users who do not use the `trollmoves`_ client/server system.
+If file transfers are done through `trollmoves`_, there is no need for trollstalker.
+If file transfers are done through any other software, trollstalker can be used to detect file arrival.

 It is typically run as a daemon or via a process control system such as `supervisord`_ or `daemontools`_.
 When such a file is detected, a pytroll message is sent on the network via the posttroll nameserver (which must be running) to notify other interested processes.

 In order to start *trollstalker*::